agra-uni-bremen/symex-vp/README.md

 individual example applications is available in the `README.md` file in the `./examples` subdirectory.

+The provided Docker image already contains a correctly configured RISC-V cross toolchain.
+For example, to run the `assertion-failure` example simply execute the following command inside the container:

+	$ make -C examples/assertion-failure/ sim

 ## Provided VPs

 The following virtual prototypes are available: